awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 SELECT rdsadmin.rdsadmin_oem_agent_tasks.get_status_oem_agent() as TASK_ID from DUAL;
 ```

-To view the result by displaying the task's output file, see [Viewing the Status of an Ongoing Task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.
+To view the result by displaying the task's output file, see [Viewing the status of an ongoing task](#Oracle.Options.OEMAgent.DBTasks.ViewTaskStatus)\.

 ### Restarting the Management Agent<a name="Oracle.Options.OEMAgent.DBTasks.RestartAgent"></a>